Sev6nOfficial/aumount-docs/TOS.md

 # Aumount's Term of Services
-Term of Services for Paprikii on Discord
+Term of Services for Aumount Bot on Discord

 Last updated: January 1st, 2023